TheKeeperOfPie/RPG/README.md

 The tileset used to render the maps were created by Kenney.
 They are licensed CC0, which means you are free to use them as well.
 His website is located here: http://kenney.nl/

+### Item Sprites

+The icons used for items were created by 7Soul1 on DeviantArt.

+The sprites are located here: http://7soul1.deviantart.com/art/420-Pixel-Art-Icons-for-RPG-129892453

+And here's his user page: http://7soul1.deviantart.com/

 ### LPC Sprites

 This game uses art assets generated using [Universal Sprite Sheet](https://github.com/jrconway3/Universal-LPC-spritesheet),